 2. SpareBank 1 SR-Bank

-Established in 1976, this is the largest regional bank and the second-largest Norwegian owned banking institution and poses total assets of $27 billion.
-It provides a number of products and services that befit the banked retail and corporate customers of Aust-Agder, Vest Agder, Rogaland and Hordaland counties.
+Established in 1976, this is the largest regional bank and the second-largest Norwegian-owned banking institution and poses total assets of $27 billion.
+It provides a number of products and services that befit the banked retail and corporate customers of Aust-Agder, Vest Agder, Rogaland, and Hordaland counties.
 To meet the needs of its clientele, the bank handles customer deposits, loans, credit cards, mobile and online banking, pension plans, factoring and leasing, motor insurance services, mortgage insurance, travel insurance, and life insurance.
 The bank has 300 branches across Norway with headquarters in Bjergsted.

 3. Handelsbanken Norway

 With an asset base of $ 30 billion and 700 employees, Handelsbanken is the third biggest bank in Norway.
 It offers a number of products and services through 49 branches, strategically situated around the country.
-The products and services include personal and mortgage loans, savings accounts, pension solutions, insurance, debit and credit banks, international banking and money transfer, cards and accounts for children and adolescents and of late internet banking.
+The products and services include personal and mortgage loans, savings accounts, pension solutions, insurance, debit and credit banks, international banking and money transfer, cards and accounts for children and adolescents, and late internet banking.
 It was established in 1986, with headquarters in Oslo.

 4. Sparebank 1 SMN

 Based in Trondheim, this is the fourth largest bank in Norway in terms of assets with over 200, 000 clients served by 1,400 employees.
 It offers its services from 50 branches in 42 municipalities.
-The bank was established in 1823 and as at the begging of 2019, it was posing a market capitalization of $1.4 billion.
+The bank was established in 1823 and at the begging of 2019, it was posing a market capitalization of $1.4 billion.